repaera/polar-ruby/README.md

 2. **Database Migrations**

-   Generate and run migrations for your chosen scenario:
+   Generate and run migrations for your chosen scenario(example):

    ```bash
    # For subscription tiers scenario